dante1130/Snake/README.md

 # Snake
-Snake games made in PyGame and C++ CLI for fun.
+Snake games using PyGame in Python and CLI in C++ for fun.